ioxxioxx/IoxxVemon/README.md

 # IoxxVemon

-simple to use
-go into file Directory. type ./ioxxvenom.sh if you are not in root use sudo.
+First Edit the meterpreter.rc script and add your ip and your port. then simple to use go into file Directory. type ./ioxxvenom.sh if you are not in root use sudo.

 or you can remove the root check out of the script it dont matter.
 I originaly made this script for backtrack 3  4 and 5.
 I rewrote the script